Use this guide to install Unity Netcode for GameObjects (Netcode) 1.0.0 and later.

 - A Netcode-supported installation of Unity.
 See Netcode's requirements for full details.

 - An existing Unity project.
-If you do not have a project yet, we recommend using the Hello World example to test the Netcode installation process and learn some of the basic features of Netcode.
+If you don't have a project yet, we recommend using the Hello World example to test the Netcode installation process and learn some of the basic features of Netcode.

 Netcode supports the following Unity versions: